 Jewellery in Medieval India

 The Mughal era brought brilliant fusion in Indian Jewellery with its advent in the 16th century.
 The Mughals brought with them the knowledge of jewellery engineering and the possession of gems and jewellery started to be viewed as a symbol of social status.
 The extravagance in the jewellery was never seen before in the country.
 The fine decorative designs, cutting of precious stones in different shapes, inlaying of the stones, etc., are all the gift of this period.

 Jewellery in Modern India

 Indian jewellery also encountered cross-culture exchange of ideas and inspiration in the modern era.
 The early 19th century was the phase of the intermingling of styles.
 Brands started to emerge, and it is said that some Indian brands have also designed stone jewellery for Indian Maharajas and Queens.
-In the 20th century, big jewellers started creating and designing jewellery inspired by Russia, Paris, Europe, and other cultures.
+In the 20th century, big jewellers started creating and designing jewellery inspired by Paris, Europe, and other cultures.
 Brands started to emerge and established in mainstream society.
 Gems and gemstones, especially precious & semi-precious like diamonds, became a norm in jewellery.

 The variegated forms of jewellery that we see today are a combination of history and tradition culminated over time.
 The art of jewellery has come a long way, which is preserved through today’s masterpieces.
 KGK group, a leading diamond jewellery manufacturer, takes pride in being a contributor in the evolution of jewellery in India and abroad.
 The jewellery we offer holds an enchantment, drawing legacy from our beautiful history.